-A cruise along the Seine, transformative stories inside the Vatican—traveler Chimdi experienced all this and more when she set off on our tour of London, Paris & Rome.
-We caught up with her to hear how she and her friends made the most of long summer days on tour, and to find out why going guided made such an impression (one reason? getting to skip the lines!).
+A cruise along the Seine, transformative stories inside the Vatican—traveler Chimdi experienced all this and more when she set off on our tour of London, Paris & Rome (and she documented it all in a review on her YouTube page!).
+We caught up with her to hear how she and her friends made the most of long summer days on tour, and to find out why going guided made such an impression.
+(One reason?
+Getting to skip the lines.)

 London has so many icons like the red phone booths, Big Ben, and black cabs.
 You see them and are like, “Boom, that’s London.”
 You also always see the Changing of the Guard, but I didn’t know that was a much longer march.
 As the guards were marching, all the folks who were there to watch were running along with them.
 My friends and I did a solid power walk-slash-trot for the experience!

 We did a sunset river cruise and passed the Eiffel Tower when it was lit up with sparkling lights.
 We saw couples picnicking along the Seine and I think there was a ballroom class going on because people were dancing along the water.
 It was great to see folks of all ages just keeping things really simple while spending time with people they loved.
 It was just beautiful.